-Perhaps you’ve never been in this exact scenario, but chances are you’ve experienced something similar.
-If you’re someone who regularly needs to move furniture, or you work in a field such as contracting, architecture, or the like, a laser distance measure will save you a world of headaches.
-Generally, they work by shooting a pulse of light at a target and measure the time it takes the reflection to return to the device.
+The best laser distance measures work by shooting a pulse of light at a target and measuring the time it takes the reflection to return to the device.
 Unlike tape measures, there’s never any slack or bending; you can get a more accurate reading with lasers, especially at longer distances.
 Plus, you don’t need to have another person to hold the other end taught.

 It’s hardly cheap, but you get a lot with this Bosch laser measure.
 Bluetooth capabilities automatically transfer measurements to your device via the Bosch app.
 It also gives real-time distance measurements as you move closer or further away from the target.

 Pros: Backlit display makes for easy reading in dark spaces or bright sunlight, accurate to 1/16th of an inch, digital level, Bluetooth connectivity, measurements in different units.